prologin/stechec2/doc/rules.rst

         f_champion_end_game champion_end_game;

-In the ``Rules`` constructor, we have to retrieve the champion library
+In the ``Rules`` constructor, we have to retrieve the champion library:

 .. code-block:: cpp
   :emphasize-lines: 8-13